pemrouz/fero/README.md

 Key | Default | Description
 --- | --- | ---
 `dht.vnodes` | `200` | The number of additional virtual nodes created for each peer on the hashring to even out hotspots and create an even distribution
-`restore.wait` | `1000` | How many milliseconds to wait to discover other peers before considering this server as the first peer in the cluster and invoking the `restore` function to restore initial state
+`connect.wait` | `1000` | How many milliseconds to wait to discover other peers before considering this server as the first peer in the cluster and invoking the `restore` function to restore initial state
 `retries.base` | `100` | The milliseconds to wait using exponential backoff on the first attempt to retry connecting to a peer
 `retries.cap` | `60000` | The maximum ceiling in milliseconds a retry attempt will be scheduled `retries.max` | `5` | The maximum number of retry attempts before declaring a peer a failure and dropping it